mattwalters/nantucket/README.md

 3. Use the nltk library for tagging parts of speech to provide structured data for human authored limericks.
 Use a machine learning library to create strings of words that match that structure.
 Possibly provide some manually structured data.

-I also like to develop a module that allows the output of the generator to be piped to a speech generator.
+I would also like to develop a module that allows the output of the generator to be piped to a speech generator.
 If a machine is going to write my poetry, I want it to read it to me as well.